 - Stock your feeder with black-oil sunflower seeds, nuts, and small pieces of dried fruit.
 You may also have some luck attracting them with suet.

 - Because they are small birds, you may place a separate small feeder away from your main feeder.
-While these little woodpeckers can be bold at times, bigger birds such as Blue Jays may intimidate them away from the feeder.
+While these little woodpeckers can be bold sometimes, bigger birds such as Blue Jays may intimidate them away from the feeder.

 - Consider a tube feeder with small perches that only smaller birds can access.
-The Chickadees, Goldfinches, and Titmice in your neighborhood will thank you for this as well.
+The Chickadees, Goldfinches, and Titmice in your neighborhood will also thank you for this.

 - Place the birdfeeder under the canopy of a tree.
 This not only provides safety from aerial predators such as hawks, but it gives the Downy Woodpecker an easy escape should it feel uneasy at the feeder.
 Not to mention, it gives it one more place to hunt!

 - Downy Woodpeckers will take advantage of a water feature if you provide one.
 A simple, shallow birdbath will do just fine.
 Be sure to clean it regularly.
 If you want to get more adventurous, consider installing a mister or fountain.

 - If it is safe to do so, you may leave dead trees standing around the perimeter of your yard.
 This will encourage many species of woodpeckers to visit your property.